-Progress billing is the process of incrementally invoicing clients for a large-scale project based on the percentage of work already completed.
+Progress billing is the process of incrementally invoicing clients for a project based on the percentage of work already completed.
 Progress billing is typically used for large, long-term project, and it helps contractors maintain an adequate level of funding throughout the duration of the project.
 It shows the original contract amount, changes made to that total amount, the total balance already paid, the percentage of work completed, the amount currently due, and the total amount outstanding for the project.

 For businesses that engage in projects with long timelines and large budgets, it can be pretty difficult to identify the fairest way to invoice clients.
 On the one hand, clients don’t want to cut huge checks before any work has been completed.
 But from a vendor’s perspective, it can be difficult—if not impossible—to keep up with the overhead costs of completing a large-scale project without any cash coming in the door.

 If you’re struggling with a billing method that meets the unique needs of your long-term project, an invoicing method known as progress billing could be just what you’re looking for.

 Essentially, progress billing helps contractors get paid for work already completed during a long-term project.
 This process continues throughout the life of the project until the final 5% to 10% of the total balance, which is typically paid upon official project completion.
 It’s a sort of pay-as-you-go program.